Lobbyra/webserv/docs/poc/select/README.md

 ## Subject

-This is simple, a program that print "Hello !" every seconds.
+This is simple, a program that print "*silence*" every seconds.

 Buuuuuuuuuuut when a client is trying to connect to your program, it print "\*Toc toc\*" on stdout.